IOWA OSTEOPATHIC MEDICAL ASSOCIATION

 REAFFIRMED 5/2/2007; 5/2012

-RESOLVED, that the IOMA as policy, believes that any meaningful health care reform must incorporate the following items:
+RESOLVED, that the IOMA as policy, believes that any meaningful health care legislation must incorporate the following items:

 Health Insurance Company Code of Conduct – 2010